RX J1633.3+4718: Description

 RX J1633.3+4718 contains a radio loud active galactic nucleus (AGN) with a measured radio loudness parameter of R_{5} = f_{v}(5 GHz)/f_{v}(4400Å) > 100.
 Furthermore, the AGN is hosted in a disk galaxy found interacting with a starburst galaxy.
 The two nuclei of both galaxies are about 8 kiloparsecs from each other.

 Two unique components are found in RX J1633.3+4718, mainly a core component and a north component.
 Both of the components are connected with the two galaxies in the interacting system, with measured flux densities of 24.48 mJy and 0.79 mJy.

 The core component is unresolved.
 It has an inverted radio spectrum whereas the spectral index is found steep.
 The core component is suggested to be significantly variable, hinting at the presence of jet activity in RX J1633.3+4718.
 This is further confirmed by the jet's high brightness temperature of 10^{11.3} K and parsec-scale core-jet radio morphology when seen in high resolution observations at 1.7 and 5 GHz respectively.
 The north component on the other hand, is fainter and located at a position angle of 352°, away from the core by 3.8 arcsec.

 The accretion disk of RX J1633.3+4718 is shown to have ultrasoft excess X-ray emission.
 It is lower than 0.5 KeV with the temperature of the galaxy's disk estimated to be 40 electronvolts based on a disc model for soft excess.
-The mass of the black hole in RX J1633+4718 is estimated to be 3 million M_{ʘ} while a bolometric luminosity of L_{bol} ≈ 1.51 x 10^{44} erg s^{−1} was derived from an unabsorbed flux measurement in a 0.001-100 KeV energy band.
+The mass of the black hole in RX J1633+4718 is estimated to be 3 million M_{☉} while a bolometric luminosity of L_{bol} ≈ 1.51 × 10^{44} erg s^{−1} was derived from an unabsorbed flux measurement in a 0.001-100 KeV energy band.